kaltura/developer-platform-docs/README.md

 # Kaltura VPaaS

-The Kaltura VPaaS Developer Site is using [Jekyll engine](http://jekyllrb.com/) and markdown syntax as the basis of the articles.
-To learn about Markdown basics and how to use the format, please read: [GitHub markdown basics](https://help.github.com/articles/markdown-basics).
+The Kaltura VPaaS Developer Site makes use of [Jekyll](http://jekyllrb.com/) to generate the HTML docs out of MD files.
+For MarkDown basics, please refer to: [GitHub markdown basics](https://help.github.com/articles/markdown-basics).
 Visit the site at: https://vpaas.kaltura.com